Update on Sleep Services During Endemic COVID-19 v1.4 26th May 2020 – Click here Sleep_Services_During_Endemic_COVID-19_Version_1.4

 Airlines in Yellow – specify battery use at all times (even when power is available)

 Airlines in Red – No CPAP usage allowed, or no positive information on website

 We also include the latest version of the General Medical Councils Guidance on Patient Confidentiality, both to inform patients and keep clinicians updated.

-SATA was instrumental in lobbying for the provision of treatment for Sleep Apnoea resulting in it’s recommendation by NICE (National institute for Clinical Excellence)
+SATA was instrumental in lobbying for the provision of treatment for Sleep Apnoea resulting in its recommendation by NICE (National Institute for Health and Care Excellence)

 Please make your selection below:

 Assessing Fitness to Drive – A Guide for Medical Professionals – March 2019

 NICE (National Institute for Health & Care Excellence)